+2.11.
+Resignation or Retirement following a Disciplinary Investigation

+2.11.1.
+If a member of staff tenders their resignation or retirement following an investigation but prior to a formal hearing, the hearing will proceed following the principles set out in paragraphs 2.10.2 and 2.10.3 above.

+2.12.
+Other Issues

-- Presiding Officer will carry out a desk top review of the case to reach a conclusion based on the information available. - Any sanction will not directly apply to the member of staff as this will be preceded 2.10.3. by the retirement or resignation, but the outcome of the hearing/desk top review will be recorded by the Service.
-If the member of staff elected not to attend the hearing, they will be advised in writing of the outcome. - 2.11.
-Resignation or Retirement following a Disciplinary Investigation - 2.11.1.
-If a member of staff tenders their resignation or retirement following an Investigation but prior to a formal hearing, the hearing will proceed following the principles set out in 2.10.2 and 2.10.3 above. - Other Issues 2.12. - 2.12.1.
-A member of staff or lay Trades Union Official who has agreed to accompany a colleague is entitled to take a reasonable amount of paid time off to fulfil that responsibility. - 2.12.2.
-As far as is possible DWFRS will work with the Trades Union Official or DWFRS member staff accompanying the individual being investigated so that the date and time of any Investigative Meeting or Disciplinary Hearing is mutually agreeable.
+- 2.12.1.
+A serving member of staff or Trades Union Official who has agreed to accompany a colleague is entitled to take a reasonable amount of paid time off to fulfil that responsibility. - 2.12.2.
+As far as is possible DWFRS will work with the Trades Union Official or member staff accompanying the individual being investigated so that the date and time of any Investigative Meeting or Disciplinary Hearing is mutually agreeable.
 Alternative dates and times can be suggested provided they are reasonable and are not more than five working days after the original date.
-Please note, this does not apply in the case of accompanying witnesses. - 2.13.
-Trades Union Officials - 2.13.1.
+Please note, this does not apply in the case of accompanying witnesses.

+2.13.
+Trades Union Officials

+2.13.1.
 Although normal disciplinary standards apply to your conduct as a member of staff, no disciplinary action will be taken against a member of staff who is an accredited representative of a Trades Union, until the circumstances of the case have been discussed with an HR Case Manager.
 The HR Case Manager will contact a senior Trades Union official or permanent Union Official of the Trades Union concerned as appropriate.
-It is, however, still possible to suspend the individual from their duties. - 2.14.
-Warnings - Exceptional Circumstances (Protection of Children and Vulnerable Adults) - 2.14.1.
-Warnings relating to child protection and/or vulnerable adult issues will remain in force for as long as a member of staff is employed by DWFRS. - 2.14.2.
+It is, however, still possible to suspend the individual from their duties.

+Warnings - Exceptional Circumstances (Protection of Children and 2.14 Vulnerable Adults)

+2.14.1.
+Warnings relating to child protection and/or vulnerable adult issues will remain in force for as long as a member of staff is employed by DWFRS.

+2.14.2.
 DWFRS has an obligation to comply with the legislation/regulations relating to the Protection of Children Act (POCA) and Protection of Vulnerable Adults Act (POVA).
 If you are investigated or suspended for alleged offences under these regulations, DWFRS has an obligation to report the incident to the regulating body at both investigation and conclusion stages.
 You will be notified in writing if this relates to you by the HR Case Manager or DWFRS Safeguarding Lead.